 - Grantees who have surpassed the maximum 45-day extension on a final report are in noncompliance of their grant Their grant contract will be terminated and they will be requested to return their grant funds to Region 2 Arts Council (R2AC).

 - Grantees who are deemed in noncompliance of their grant contract are ineligible to apply for another R2AC grant, until the grantee has returned the total grant award to R2AC.

-Individual Artists must submit receipts for all items or groups of like-items (such as tubes of paint) that cost $200 or more with their Final Report.
-R2AC/McKnight Career Development Fellows are exempt from this stipulation.
+- Individual Artist grantees must submit receipts for any single equipment purchase over $500 (not multiple equipment purchases that total $500) and all items or groups of like-items (such as tubes of paint) that cost $200 or more with their Final Report.

-Arts and Cultural Heritage, Arts Project, and Fellowship grantees must submit one piece of publicity or promotional material that exhibits the appropriate credit line.
+- Arts Project grantees must submit one piece of publicity or promotional material that exhibits the appropriate credit line.

-Arts and Cultural Heritage grantees must submit copies of letters sent to Minnesota State Legislators thanking them for their support of state arts funding.
+- Arts Access, Arts Learning, or Young Artist grantees must submit copies of letters sent to Minnesota State Legislators thanking them for their support of state arts funding.